 We often think of retirement finance as a two-phase process.
 You devote several decades generating income and saving money; then, once you've retired, you devote another few decades spending that same money.
 But it doesn’t have to be that way.
 You don’t have to depend entirely on the contents of your 401(k) and IRA to fund your post-career life.

 There are several ways to continue getting paid after you have cleared out your office.
-Diversifying the sources of your retirement funding will take the pressure off your nest egg, insulate you from market volatility and, in some cases, provide non-financial benefits.
+Diversifying the sources of your retirement funding will take the pressure off your nest egg, insulate you from market volatility, and, in some cases, provide non-financial benefits.

 Owning rental property can generate a steady stream of income if you are willing to take on the sometimes grinding role of being a landlord.
 If you are relocating when you retire, consider renting your current home instead of selling it.
 If you’ve fully funded your retirement accounts and still have money to invest, you might look into buying a rental property or two.

 Consider post-career work, especially in the years immediately following retirement.
-A part-time job can generate noteworthy money, even if you only work 10-15 hours per week.
-What’s more, working can provide structure, social contact and a sense of purpose, all of which are important to a satisfying retirement.
-Don't take some awful boring job just to make a few bucks.
+A part-time job can generate worthwhile money, even if you work only 10 to 15 hours per week.
+What’s more, working can provide structure, social contact, and a sense of purpose, all of which are important to a satisfying retirement.

+Ideally, you shouldn't take some awful, boring job just to make a few bucks.
 Look for a gig that feeds your passions.
 If you love golf, get a job at the local course.
-If you’re good with kids and the piano, offer lessons or become a substitute music teacher.
+If you’re good with kids and can play the piano, offer lessons or become a substitute music teacher.